 He is always loving, and He is always deserving of praise and thanksgiving even when our situation is horrible.
 Say, for instance, if you went through a tough divorce or lost a loved one.
 God did not cause that.
 The author of death and destruction – Satan, and therefore the nature of this sinful, fallen world caused your pain – not God.

 It’s your emotions.
-So, choose to praise God.
+So, choose, by an act of your will to praise God – even if you aren’t feeling it. do it by an act of your will and by faith.
 That doesn’t mean you have to be thankful for a terrible circumstance that you are facing.
 It simply means that we can honor God and still offer Him praise even when our feelings say that we can’t.
 What to do when you’re angry at God?
 Worship Him regardless of what you’re feeling.

 3. Recognize Where You Are At Fault